-• Comments:
+Comments:

 - Residents' lives are being made 'hell' by the noise and pollution being caused here by this 15 month long experiment.
 It is impacting on their physical and mental health. - Residents' concerns seem to be falling on deaf ears at the council.
 Why are the lives and health of residents on peripheral roads of less value than those on roads within the LTN?
 Nitrogen oxides (NOx) and particulates have doubled. - The traffic blocks driveways on Bourne Hill. - This is an ill-considered, trendy idea that may work in inner cities where public transport is much better than in Enfield.
 Our roads are not suitable and need to be redesigned if this is to work. - Quality of life is important, we should not be punished for driving. - Traffic will increase if nothing is done. - LTNs are unfair, divisive and harm communities.
-Roads should share the traffic burden fairly. - A resident from within the LTN said that he was walking and cycling more and that A roads like Bourne Hill are designed for traffic. - Council decisions are inconsistent: - □ Reardon Court is expected to generate 300 trips per day - Despite saying it wants to encourage walking, pedestrian crossings are unsafe: the Bourne Hill junction, outside Sainsburys and at the Station Road junction were given as examples where despite many complaints to the council, nothing had been done. - □ The council supports the Edmonton Incinerator which will release CO2 and harmful micro-particulates. - The world has focused on drivers, and cities need to evolve and change. - The council should consider alternatives such as narrowing roads with rain gardens and planting trees to narrow junctions. - The council is anti-car. - More EV charging points are needed.
+Roads should share the traffic burden fairly. - A resident from within the LTN said that he was walking and cycling more and that A roads like Bourne Hill are designed for traffic. - Council decisions are inconsistent: - Reardon Court is expected to generate 300 trips per day - Despite saying it wants to encourage walking, pedestrian crossings are unsafe: the Bourne Hill junction, outside Sainsburys and at the Station Road junction were given as examples where despite many complaints to the council, nothing had been done. - The council supports the Edmonton Incinerator which will release CO2 and harmful micro-particulates. - The world has focused on drivers, and cities need to evolve and change. - The council should consider alternatives such as narrowing roads with rain gardens and planting trees to narrow junctions. - The council is anti-car. - More EV charging points are needed.
 Cllr.
-Barnes said that he is intending to install more.
-He is also hoping to get a better offer for car sharing.
+Barnes said that lamppost EV charging points are currently being trialed with a view to rolling out across the borough.
+He has also been talking to ZipCar about the possibility of electric zip cars for car sharing. - Other boroughs have withdrawn similar schemes.

-- Other boroughs have withdrawn similar schemes. - FOI requests for information on: delays to buses and emergency vehicles have been refused by the council on the grounds that it is "not in the public interest" to release this information.
+- FOI requests for information on: delays to buses and emergency vehicles have been refused by the council on the grounds that it is "not in the public interest" to release this information.
 It will be published in a report.
 The report has been postponed several rimes and is now expected in February.
+[I never said that the report has been postponed several times so I am not sure who you are attributing this to?
+I said that there is a huge amount of work going into the report (4000+ consultation entries) and I am not going to push officers as I will be accused of rushing it through].
 Cllr.
-Barnes said that data has been collected and will be released later but it needs to be put into context in the report. - A resident described a journey to bring a sick friend home from the Middx hospital which was delayed because incidents near the PG triangle prevented access to Alderman's Hill.
+Barnes said that emergency services data has been collected and will be released but it needs to be put into context in the report. - A resident described a journey to bring a sick friend home from the Middx hospital which was delayed because incidents near the PG triangle prevented access to Alderman's Hill.
 Unforeseen consequences have not been considered in this plan. - The LTNs are deserted in the evenings and pedestrians feel unsafe and vulnerable. - Trucks cannot reverse in the LTN and reverse out onto the peripheral roars e.g. reversing from The Mall onto Cannon Hill. - A resident from within the LTN said that he drives regularly and has not seen any problems. - A fireman said that he is concerned about communication between the council and the emergency services and spoke of the difficulties of getting through the LTN.
 He said that there had not been effective communication over Reardon Court.